x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/7-Strings.md

 `Unicode Transformation Format (UTF)`
 UTF is a family of character encoding schemes used to represent Unicode characters.
 > * The most common encodings are UTF-8, UTF-16, and UTF-32.
 These encoding transform unicode code points into sequences of bytes.

+`.py files in Python3 are encoded with UTF-8 by default`

 <br>